ideo/tonttu-and-co/README.md

 the d3 visualizations are hosted.

 ### To-Do
-- [ ] Either add numbers to the chart, or alphabetize the table
+- [ ] Either add numbers to the chart or alphabetize the table
-- [ ] Use Ame's network diagram cause it's much prettier
+- [ ] Use Ame's network diagram cause it's much prettier – [ ] Basic Bar Charts in Vega
+– [ ] Explore groupings and prompts programmatically